Skip to Content

 What is raised bed gardening?

+If you have money to splurge, you can purchase beautiful prefabricated beds or hire someone to build them out of top-quality materials.
 On the other hand, if you want to build garden beds as cheaply as possible, there are endless options using recycled or inexpensive materials you might already have sitting around your property.
 You really can build raised garden beds out of almost anything

 Raised garden beds look appealing, for sure, but there are more benefits than just aesthetics.
 They are practical, convenient, and functional.
 Here are a few great reasons to try raised bed gardening: